jakobvase/blog/setting-up/index.md

 Other things I want:

-- Email that lives on my domain, so you can contact me.
+- Email that lives on my domain, so you can contact me - done!
 - To be able to run programs in different programming languages on the server, so I can have my own little army of webservices.
 - I don't want to host the website myself.
 I believe it is silly to host your